Grill, baby, grill!

 A little more work at the beginning will make it less of a mess at the end.
 Simply remove the husk and silk from the corn (this is a great activity for kids to help with, especially if you are outside) and wrap the corn completely in heavy aluminum foil.
 If you like, smear the cob with a little flavored butter, herbs, or salt before wrapping.
 The best part of this method is that the aluminum foil helps keep the corn warmer, longer, which is especially helpful if you're cooking for a crowd.

-Try this recipe: Garlic Corn on the Cob
+3. Grilled Corn on the Cob Without Husks

 • Check out our entire collection of BBQ and grilled corn recipes.